Search

 What the grant supported

 Good Neighbour charity’s mission is to provide practical opportunities for people to connect with and support one another so that lives, neighbourhoods, and communities are transformed.
 They do this through five main arms of the charity, including Food Rescue, Community Gardens, Good Neighbour Kitchen, Neighbourhood Projects and Whānau Care.
 Good Neighbour has gone above and beyond its initial goals to support the community.
 With over 500 active volunteers helping, it’s a real community charity.
-The continued support from Tauranga City Council and the Community Grants Fund has enabled Good Neighbour to make further impact within the community, with the support for operating costs.
+The continued support from Tauranga City Council and the Community Grant Fund has enabled Good Neighbour to make further impact within the community, with the support for operating costs.

 View example application (188kb pdf)

-Community Grants recipients
+Community Grant recipients

-Summary of Community Grants Fund applications – November 2021
+Summary of Community Grant Fund applications – 2021/2022 Round One (26.5kb pdf)

-Summary of Community Grants Fund applications – April 2022
+Summary of Community Grant Fund applications – 2021/2022 Round Two (121kb pdf)

-Summary of Community Grants Fund applications – November 2022
+Summary of Community Grant Fund applications – 2022/2023 Round One (87kb pdf)

-Summary of Community Grants Fund applications – April 2023
+Summary of Community Grant Fund applications – 2022/2023 Round Two (80kb pdf)

 Community Projects we've funded